Appendix D — SQL primer

 goes after the FROM

-clause in SQL, though in practice the query optimizer will option execute the filter implied by the WHERE
+clause in SQL, though in practice the query optimizer will execute the filter implied by the WHERE

 clause before executing other elements of a query (it would be wasteful to perform calculations on data that are going to be filtered out later on).